 Hybridization: used to determine if cattle allele introgression has occurred within and animal or family of animals.

-(Coming Soon) Gene(tic) Diversity/Historic Lineage test: The percent of the total genetic markers recognized as historic lineage present in one individual of a particular species population.
+Gene(tic) Diversity/Historic Lineage: The percent of the total genetic markers recognized as historic lineage present in one individual of a particular species population.

 For DNA testing, please pluck 20 – 30 tail hairs with good follicles on the end, which is what will provide good DNA analysis.
-Save those hair samples in a PAPER envelope (No plastic please), and properly identify.
+Save those hair samples in a PAPER envelope (No plastic please), and properly identify envelope with animal identification.
 Keep in a cool, dry place and the sample should stay well preserved.
-Mail the samples to:

-You can now register animals online and order DNA testing securely and quickly here
+Please note that lab turn-around time for DNA tests is approximately 6 weeks.
+You can now register animals online and order DNA testing securely and quickly here.